miku1958/UITableView-MDKAutoLayoutHeight/README.md

 If you implement this, it also apply to those cell that use frame to config cell's layout in layoutSubview,or in other ~~magical~~ method ~~(I am not not 100% confident)~~ , if you find that you set frame in some place that this tool doesn't work ,please tell me where

-> MDKAutoLayoutRegisterHeight() is base on C language Macro,if you using swift ,you may use MDKAutoLayoutHeight.(registerHeight:_decisionView:) to fill the property name of the View in bottom manually
+> MDKAutoLayoutRegisterHeight() is base on C language Macro,if you using swift ,you may use MDKAutoLayoutHeight.(registerHeight:_decisionView:#keyPath(view.bottom)) to fill the property name of the View

 #